If you plan to study at a foreign school, find out how you can use VA benefits to cover your tuition and fees.

 Turn in your application to us at least 90 days before you leave for your new school.
 We’ll decide what benefits you get based on your school’s location.

 If you get approved for benefits, turn in your Certificate of Eligibility (COE) to the school’s certifying official to show that you qualify for VA benefits.
 Your school’s certifying official will submit your enrollment information with a VA Enrollment Certification (VA Form 22-1999).
 Please note that you won’t get payments until we’ve received and processed your enrollment information.

 Be sure you have enough money to cover all your needs until VA payments begin.
 And make arrangements with the school for acceptance, enrollment, payment of tuition and fees, and housing.

-You must give written permission for school officials to release information to us as necessary.
+Make sure you give written permission for school officials to release necessary information to us.
 If you don’t, it could affect when you get benefits.

 Normally, foreign schools certify their students for 1 academic year.
-Within 120 days of your enrollment, you should let the school know if you plan to re-enroll, and ask the certifying official to submit an enrollment certification for you.
-You should make sure the school knows your plans for continued enrollment in order to avoid any delay in getting your benefits.
+Within 120 days of your enrollment, you should let the school know if you plan to re-enroll and ask the certifying official to submit an enrollment certification for you.
+Make sure the school knows your plans for continued enrollment to avoid any delay in getting your benefits.